pepearayao/entremed_old/README.md

 # What is Entremed?

 Entremed is a product to help clinics and healthcare proffesionals to match based on interest and qualifications.
-ALl of this first for the country of Chile.
+All of this has been made for the country of Chile.

 As it is a marketplace, the strategy is to first help job seekers with a tool to search and find their prefered job based on certain categories.
 That is why there is